linusmossberg/monte-carlo-ray-tracer/README.md

 }
 ```

-The `num_render_threads` field defines the number of rendering threads to use.
-This is limited between 1 and the number of concurrent threads availible on the system, i.e. the number of effective CPU cores.
-If the specified value is outside of this range, then all concurrent threads are used automatically.
+The `num_render_threads` field specifies the number of rendering threads to use.
+This is limited between 1 and the number of concurrent threads availible on the system.
+All concurrent threads are used if the specified value is outside of this range.

 The `naive` field specifies whether or not naive path tracing should be used rather than using explicit direct light sampling.
-There's no good reason to set this to true other than to test the massive difference in convergence time.

 The `ior` field specifies the scene IOR (index of refraction).
 This can be used to simulate different types of environment mediums to see the effects this has on the angle of refraction and the Fresnel factor.
-This is usually set to 1.0 to simulate air, but using values such as 1.333 will render the scene as if it was submerged in water instead.

 The `photon_map`, `bvh`, `cameras`, `materials`, `vertices`, and `surfaces` objects defines different render settings and the scene contents.
 I go through each of these in the following sections.
+Click the summaries for more details.

 ___

 ### Photon Map

-The `photon_map` object is optional and it defines the photon map properties.
+<details><summary>The <code>photon_map</code> object is optional and it defines the photon map properties.</summary><br>

-<details><summary>details</summary><br>

 Example:
 ```json